With so many BBQ and Grill smoking times and temperatures chart options out there, here is a question? Which one should you use?

 Extra Elements Ingredients.

 Place on any extra elements such as herbs – rosemary, bay, and thyme.
-They are fantastic smouldering away, but be careful as they’re pretty solid flavours and should be used sparingly.
+They are fantastic smoldering away, but be careful as they’re pretty solid flavors and should be used sparingly.

 - Bay Leaves